sleuthkit/sleuthkit/README.md

 TCT code was modified for platform independence.
 In addition, support was added for the NTFS (see docs/ntfs.README) and FAT (see docs/fat.README) file systems.
 Previously, The Sleuth Kit was called The @stake Sleuth Kit (TASK).
-The Sleuth Kit is now independant of any commercial or academic organizations.
+The Sleuth Kit is now independent of any commercial or academic organizations.

 It is recommended that these command line tools can be used with